-Click-through rate is defined as the amount of time(usually in seconds) that a visitor to your site will stay on any given page on your site before clicking away from it.
+The Click-through rate is the time(usually in seconds) a visitor to your site will stay on any page before clicking away.

-If you remember from earlier on in this post, we mentioned Google Search Console.
-Head over to the Google SC account, do a performance search between your desktop and your mobile device till you get to these results:
+If you remember, earlier in this post, we mentioned Google Search Console.
+Head over to the Google SC account, and do a performance search between your desktop and your mobile device till you get to these results:

-From just comparing the 2 numbers and if your desktop CTR is better than your mobile, find out what keyword/s make up this difference in CTR.
+From just comparing the two numbers and if your desktop CTR is better than your mobile, find out what keyword/s make up this difference in CTR.

 Once you figure out what keywords are in place, search for the keywords on your phone and see if there is anything you can change on the mobile version of your site to improve click-through.
 An example would be to edit your title tag.